jayash1973/aAzel-LexAI/README.md

 - **Case Trend Visualizer:** Explore visualizations of historical legal case data to gain insights into trends and patterns.
 - **Web and Wikipedia Search Integration:**  LexAI seamlessly integrates information from trusted online sources to provide comprehensive legal insights.
 - **User-Friendly Interface:**  Easy-to-use design makes navigating LexAI intuitive, even for those without extensive legal background.
+- **Find the Lawyer:**  Finds the lawyers in you r city based on you r preference.
+- **Policy Impact & Analysis**  generates a proper deep analyisis of the policy and also suggests the ways to improve the policy.
+- **Advanced Contract drafting**  Drafts the contract for the user based on the contract details using Falcon 2 180 B.
+- **Predictive Case Analysis**  Uses the advanced Falcon 180 B llm to predict the case results and how you can turn the tides in your favour to help you win this case.

 ## Getting Started